 Yana Skakun

 Easter is one of those rare moments in the English calendar when everything converges: a long weekend, spring fully arrived, churches and chapels filled with flowers, and a sense of celebration that feels earned after the quiet of winter.
-Easter weddings have a particular quality — there's joy in the air that goes beyond the couple themselves, as though the whole world is in a good mood.
+Easter weddings have a particular quality — there is joy in the air that goes beyond the couple themselves, as though the whole world has decided to be in a good mood at once.
+Photographing them means working with a season that is still finding its feet, somewhere between the last of winter's bare branches and the first real warmth of the year.

 Yana Skakun